KhushbuB/docs/chapter_4/creating_a_ansible_service.md

 So now, you are almost done with everything like Dialog, Creating a catalog, Catalog item and now it is time to order our service.
 For this,

-1. Travel to Service Catalog section by **Services &rarr; Catalogs **.
+1. Travel to *Service Catalog* section by **Services &rarr; Catalogs**.
 In this section you can see the list of services that are ready to order.

 2. In our case *Create External Network* service catalog is ready to order.

-3. Click on the order button and go ahead.
+3. Click on the Order button and go ahead.
+<br> <br>
 ![Order Service](../images/chapter4/Order_Service.png "Order_Service")

 4. You will land on the dialog page that we have already added.
 A user has to fill in all the details for ordering a service.